Eligibility for Financial Aid

 To be considered for financial aid each year, students must make satisfactory academic progress toward completion of their degree requirements.
-Students must earn a passing grade (A, B, C, D, or P, including accepted credits from Advanced Placement, Advanced Standing, and Transfer Student status) in a minimum of 76 percent of the courses in which they are enrolled each academic year (fall, spring and summer semesters) and maintain a cumulative grade point average of at least 2.0.
+Students must earn a passing grade (A, B, C, D, or P, including accepted credits from Advanced Placement, Advanced Standing, and Transfer Student status) in a minimum of 67 percent of the courses in which they are enrolled each academic year (fall, spring and summer semesters) and maintain a cumulative grade point average of at least 2.0.
 The annual review will include courses completed up through the summer term of that academic year.

-Accepted credit points from Advanced Placement, Advanced Standing, and Transfer Student status are considered to be attempted and completed credits for the purpose of evaluating satisfactory academic progress.
+Accepted credit points from Advanced Placement, Advanced Standing, and Transfer Student status are considered to be attempted and earned credits for the purpose of evaluating satisfactory academic progress.

 Graduate students must earn a passing grade (A, B, C, D, or P) in a minimum of 80 percent (67 percent for GSAS, Grad Stern, and NYU Long Island School of Medicine students; 75 percent for 3rd and 4th year NYU Grossman School of medicine and law students) of the courses in which they are enrolled each academic year (fall, spring and summer semesters).
 The annual review will include courses completed up through the summer term of that academic year.

 Most graduate schools at the University require a minimum GPA of 3.0 for federal and institutional financial aid (2.0 for NYU College of Dentistry DDS and Advanced Standing students).
 This may vary, so you should consult your academic advisor or refer to the academic requirements published in your school's bulletin.
 Normal progress requires completing all courses for which you are registered and progressing toward your degree at a level that compares favorably with other registrants working toward the same degree in the same academic program.

 Financial aid funding (federal, state, and campus-based) is designed to help students complete their degree requirements within a limited period of time and is generally not available beyond that point.
 However, in certain circumstances the Office of Financial Aid may authorize additional student funding for one or more semesters.
 To be considered for an extension of financial aid availability please submit an Aid Eligibility Extension Request Form (AEE), available on the NYUAlbert To Do List for applicable students.
 The list of administrators authorized to review the AEE Form is available on our Forms menu.